lasso being thrown at runaway lungs

 Finding the right medicine to keep asthma under control can be quite a daunting task.
 Sometimes it can take a combination of more than one inhaler to keep asthma symptoms at bay.
 One common misconception I hear a lot is the belief that a person can become addicted to their asthma medications and/or that the inhalers just stop working after a period of time.
 These are not true.

 Asthma severity can change over time, which can make it seem as though your controller inhaler stopped working.
 In reality, you need either a stronger/different one or a different combination to get things back on track.
-Keep in mind when your doctor has you try a new medication it can take a couple of weeks to take effect and for you to start noticing a difference in how you are breathing.
+Keep in mind that when your doctor has you try a new medication, it can take a couple of weeks to take effect and for you to start noticing a difference in your breathing.
 Be sure to keep in contact with your doctor regarding your progress.

 Asthma control tip #3: Tackle your triggers

 Even if your asthma is wildly out of control, don’t give up on it!
-It can take time to find the right combination of medications, trigger management and following/updating your action plan.
+It can take time to find the right combination of medications, manage triggers, and follow and update your action plan.
 Keep fighting for easier breathing!
 Your lungs will thank you!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Asthma.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.